 It is clear to me that, if someone engages in those activities that fall within the jurisdiction of the Engineering Practice Act, he or she is not shielded by the residential exemption as it is currently written unless the house is not in an expansive soil area.

 The only other defense I know of that would potentially be available to an inspector licensed by TREC to make home inspections is that so long as he or she stays within the bounds of the law governing TREC inspectors, he or she would be exempt.
 The potential problem I see with this defense is that the TREC SOP does not stipulate that a home inspector make foundation repair recommendations.

 I do not want to be misunderstood.
 I do not think that the Texas Board of Professional Engineers (TBPE) or TREC have thought this issue through.
-I certainly do not see the TBPE going after home inspectors for violating the Engineering Practice Act.
+I certainly do not see the TBPE going after home inspectors for violating the Engineering Practice Act, but that could change.

 What does concern me is this: say a home inspector reports that a foundation should be underpinned and that the homeowner is an attorney who decides to get even by filing a suit alleging that the TREC inspector was practicing engineering in violation of the Engineering Practice Act.
 It is not clear to me that the TREC inspector has a valid defense.
 Reporting that the foundation needs repair or does not need repair could open up a nasty can of worms.

 You should form an opinion concerning foundation performance by looking at the house, not by looking at the foundation

 The foundation is engineered to mitigate, not to eliminate, distress and damage due to foundation movement.
 The question is: how well or poorly is the foundation performing considering the age, location, and construction of the house.

 For any house, you should compare the performance of the foundation, as measured by distress and damage to the house, to the performance of other houses in the same area, of roughly the same age and of similar construction.